 In the mood for a glass or cup of something?
 Ready to put your feet up for an break from the market buzz.
 Try these local favorites.

 Restaurant at the Royal Oak 73 Columbia Road.

 Smack in the heart of the market, you’ll find this shambolically convivial place to rest your weary legs and those of any of your four legged friends.
 If you need something stronger than tea or coffee, this is where you’ll want to grab a table.
 Sunday hours are 12-4 and 5-9 PM.

 Lily Vanilli Bakery 18 Ezra St. The Courtyard

 Small bakery where you can grab a coffee and pastry or snack.
-The day we went there was limited seating inside as it had just rained, so we wiped off outside bench seats.
+This bakery has become super popular and well known so be prepared to grab and go.
 My freshly baked power granola bar was delicious washed down with a strong coffee.
 Open Sundays 8:30-3:30 or til sold out.

 The Cake Hole Cafe at Vintage Heaven: 82 Columbia Rd.